Medically reviewed by Drugs.com. Last updated on Aug 22, 2022.

 - Liver disease (including cirrhosis)—Use with caution.
 May make these conditions worse.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 Proper use of eltrombopag

 Take eltrombopag only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 Tell your doctor if you have Asian relatives, such as Filipino, Chinese, Japanese, Korean, or Taiwanese.
 You may need a lower dose of eltrombopag.

-eltrombopag comes with a Medication Guide.
+Eltrombopag comes with a Medication Guide and patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Swallow the tablet whole.
 Do not crush, break, or chew it.
 Do not mix it with food or liquids.

 - Mix the powder with cold water only.
 Do not use hot water to mix it.